lloydroc/lloydroc.github.io/content/post/hardware/uart-raspberry-pi.md

 ### Configure the UART

-The UART configuration needs a file to open.
-On a Raspberry Pi it would normally be `/dev/serial0` which is a soft link to `/dev/ttyAMA0`.
+The UART configuration needs a `tty` file to open.
+Read more on teletypes (`tty`) if needed.
+On a Raspberry Pi this file would normally be `/dev/serial0` which is a soft link to the actual teletype file `/dev/ttyAMA0`.

 {{< highlight c >}}
 /*